Nuttph/Nuttph/README.md

 Student
 -------

-I'm a little Software Developer, Have a passion fro learning Programming
+I'm a little Software Developer, Have a passion for learning Programming

 * 🌍  I'm based in Chon buri, Thailand
 * ✉️  You can contact me at [nuttaphoncp2023@gmail.com](mailto:nuttaphoncp2023@gmail.com)